Parallel approximation of min-max problems: Consequences and extensions

 \subsection{Arbitrary payoff observables}

-In this paper we restricted attention to \emph{win-lose} zero-sum games wherein the referee's measurement $\set{\Pi,I-\Pi}$ at the end of the game indicates only a winner without specifying payouts to the players.
-In general, the referee's final measurement $\set{\Pi_a}_{a\in\Sigma}$ could have outcomes belonging to some arbitrary finite set $\Sigma$.
-In this case, the referee awards \emph{payouts} to the players according to a \emph{payout function} $v:\Sigma\to\mathbb{R}$ where $v(a)$ denotes the payout to Alice in the event of outcome $a$.
-(Since the game is zero-sum, Bob's payout must be $-v(a)$.)
-Jain and Watrous describe a simple transformation by which their algorithm for one-turn games can be used to compute the expected payout in this more general setting \cite{JainW08}.
-Their transformation extends without complication to our games.
+In the study of interactive proofs attention is generally restricted to the \emph{accept-reject} model wherein the verifier's measurement $\set{\Pi,I-\Pi}$ indicates only acceptance or rejection without specifying a payout to the provers.
+From a game-theoretic perspective, one might wish to consider a more general verifier whose final measurement $\set{\Pi_a}_{a\in\Sigma}$ could have outcomes belonging to some arbitrary finite set $\Sigma$.
+In this case, the verifier awards \emph{payouts} to the provers according to a \emph{payout function} $v:\Sigma\to\mathbb{R}$ where $v(a)$ denotes the payout to the yes-prover in the event of outcome $a$.
+(Since the game is zero-sum, the no-prover's payout must be $-v(a)$.)

+Jain and Watrous describe a simple transformation by which their algorithm for one-turn quantum games can be used to approximate the expected payout in this more general setting \cite{JainW08}.
+Their transformation extends without complication to double quantum interactive proofs.